In this article, we'll delve into the world of database monitoring, exploring what it is, along with top 5 Database monitoring software solutions.

 Key Features

-- Identify and monitor changes in the database using automated query monitoring.
+• Identify and monitor database changes using automated query monitoring.

-- Quick issue identification and reducing Mean Time to Repair (MTTR) through troubleshooting and root cause analysis.
+• Quick issue identification and reducing Mean Time to Reduce (MTTR) through troubleshooting and root cause analysis.

 Pros